sebastianspicker/rae/docs/INDEX.md

 This page keeps the current index guidance concise after earlier rough notes.

 ## Usage
-- Made the story assumptions easier to check later.
+- Made the report assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.